TeamEpoch/sol/README.md

 # Sol
 ## A vector library for C and Nim.

 ## NOTE: This project is currently undergoing a rewrite, available in the devel branch.
-I wouldn't reccomend using this for anything important at the moment.
+I wouldn't recommend using this for anything important at the moment.

 Sol is an experimental vector math library written in C99, with a goal of being fast, simple, and portable without compromise.